 Inspired by Karyn, here are a few more things I would add to your admissions essay checklist for before you submit:

 1) Fact-Check Everything

 Many students will reference a life-changing book or professor — not so life-changing if you get it wrong.
 Even the most brilliant students sometimes get a word misplaced in their memory.
 Underline each fact and then look it up on a trusted online source.
-This rule applies to facts about the school too - make sure your references to each college LINK are not only correct but spelled correctly too (Yes, Sarah Lawrence calls their advisors “dons” with a lowercase.
+This rule applies to facts about the school too - make sure your references to each college are not only correct but spelled correctly too (Yes, Sarah Lawrence calls their advisors “dons” with a lowercase.
 And the Lewis & Clark shuttle is called the Pio Express.)

 2) Print and Proofread

 I’ve already shared my proofreading method that is absolutely necessary if you want to avoid typos or other careless mistakes you may have missed in earlier drafts.
 Reading your essay in a new medium prevents your eyes from glazing over what they expect to see and allows you to edit with fresh eyes.

 Ready to take proofing to the next level?
 Reading your essay out loud allows you to catch its rhythm, which is so important for voice and tone.
 First, you want to make sure you sound like yourself.
 Second, you want to make sure you sound clear, concise, and smooth.
 If you get hung up on a wordy phrase reciting it, that means you should rewrite it.
 Your ear will help you fine-tune the cadence and readability of the essay.
 If you have to pause multiple times during one sentence, it’s too clunky and needs to be reworked.